Hershey, Pennsylvania: A Terrific Smelling Town

 My family visited Hershey for the first time after winning a contest with Hershey Foods.
 Our trip included flight, lodging at the Hershey Lodge and tickets to Hershey Park, the theme park.

 Another trip to Hershey took my daughters, friend, Mariam, and I to tour the real Hershey’s Chocolate plant.
 Tickets were provided by our Hershey Rep back in the days when we owned a vending company.
 I feel pretty proud to have had a private tour of this world famous candy factory.
 Few have had the opportunity.

 It was so cool hearing the Hershey candy creation process, being on the lines as the chocolate bars were made, and learning about the history of this enterprise founded by Milton Hershey.

 Staying at the Hershey Lodge or Hotel

 Hershey Park is by far the cleanest amusement park I have ever been to.
-It is somewhat small with only about sixty rides and attractions (I live in Florida with huge parks), but had extremely fun roller coasters.
+It is somewhat small with only about sixty rides and attractions (I live in Florida with huge parks) but the park had extremely fun roller coasters.
 The water rides were a blast but left us soaked to the bone!

-A hilariously cheesy thing we did was to visit the Wax Museum Hall of Presidents.
-I do not want to spoil it for you, so just trust me that it will bring about fits of laughter.
-You can get your picture taken with “Civil War” soldiers at the Pennsylvania Monument.
-Later, save time to shop around the square’s cute shops, then enjoy lunch in the adorable cafes.
-Another option in Gettysburg is go to on a ghost tour.
-They are ranked highly in Gettysburg, thought to be a haunted destination.
+A hilariously cheesy thing we did was to visit the Wax Museum Hall of Presidents. (**closed as of 2018) I do not want to spoil it for you, so just trust me that it will bring about fits of laughter.

-FYI: If you have the time, the KOP (King of Prussia) mall in Philadelphia is 60-75 minutes from Hershey, depending on traffic.
+- If you have the time, the KOP (King of Prussia) mall in Philadelphia is 60 to 75 minutes from Hershey, depending on traffic.